nidhip05/ekart-in-react/README.md

 - ## Robust Catalog
   Explore a wide array of outdoor products including footwear
 - ## Efficient State Management
-  Utilizes Redux for efficient data handling, ensuring fast and reliable performance
+  Used Redux for efficient data handling, ensuring fast and reliable performance

 # In Progress

- - ## Secure Transactions
-   Implementation of secure payment gateways is currently underway, ensuring safe and reliable transactions.
+ - ## The project is still in development, with the payment gateway and login/logout authentication yet to be completed.

 # About Thesus™